Exact values and improved bounds on $k$-neighborly families of boxes: Acknowledgement

 \section{Acknowledgement}

 Zixiang Xu would like to thank Hong Liu and Jun Gao for introducing this problem, and thank Jarosław Grytczuk, Andrzej P. Kisielewicz, and Krzysztof Przes\l awski for sharing one of their constructions about $n(4,6)\ge 37$.
+The authors would like to express our gratitude to the anonymous reviewers for the detailed and constructive comments which are very helpful to the improvement of the technical presentation of this paper.

 \textbf{Note added} The first version of~\cite{2022neighbor} appeared on 9 Dec 2022.
 Our first draft was submitted to arXiv on 16 Jan 2023.
-Very recently, we were informed by the authors in~\cite{2022neighbor} that a new version of~\cite{2022neighbor} appeared in arXiv on 2 Feb 2023 and some previous bounds were further improved.
-Thus, we update our abstract and list their new results in Section~\ref{sec:Introduction}.
-We also further improve the bounds on $n(k,d)$ compared to the first version of our draft.
+Later, we were informed by the authors in~\cite{2022neighbor} that a new version (v3) of~\cite{2022neighbor} appeared in arXiv on 2 Feb 2023 and some previous bounds were further improved.
+Thus, we updated our abstract and listed their new results in our submitted version on March 5.

+Recently, we found in the Appendix of~\cite{2022neighbor}, the authors stated that the exact values of $n(2,5)=12$, $n(2,6)=16$ and $n(2,7)=21$ were independently proved by Łuba~\cite{2023n(5.2)}.